Open Stablecoin Index (OPEN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Open Stablecoin Index Price Prediction for 2025–2050

-According to your Open Stablecoin Index price prediction, the value of OPEN is expected to change by 238.64%, reaching a price of 4.9440USD by 2050.
+According to your Open Stablecoin Index price prediction, the value of OPEN is expected to change by 238.64%, reaching a price of 4.9779USD by 2050.

 Short Term Open Stablecoin Index Price Prediction For Today, Tomorrow, This Week, and 30 Days